konstructio/kubefirst-docs/docs/kubefirst/local/github/repositories.md

 }
 ```

-GitHub's Terraform provider give you access to many more configuration options than just these settings.
-More information about those in the `Resources` section of the GitHub provider [documentation](https://registry.terraform.io/providers/integrations/github/latest/docs).
+GitHub's Terraform provider give you access to [many more configuration options](https://registry.terraform.io/providers/integrations/github/latest/docs) than just these settings.

 ## Making Changes with Terraform